 The Power of Proteins: Rose Saxton

 Rose Saxton, a master’s student in biomolecular science, was born in Twin Falls and has lived in Idaho her whole life.
-She received two bachelors’ degrees in anthropology (‘12) and pre-veterinary medicine (‘14) from Boise State, but when she decided to return for a master’s degree, she did not expect to find herself being drawn towards dairy research.
+When the two-time alumna (BS, anthropology, ’12; BS, pre-veterinary medicine, ’14) decided to return to Boise State for a master’s degree, she did not expect to find herself being drawn towards dairy research.
 However, when McDougal told her about the BUILD program, she knew it would help her reach her educational goals.

-Saxton currently is interning at Agropurand conducting research in new methods for measuring whey protein content in dairy products.
+Saxton currently is interning at Agropur, where she conducts research in new methods for measuring whey protein content in dairy products.
 Historically, the food industry has used the Kjeldahl method, but as Saxton explained, it is “time consuming, laborious and requires harsh chemical conditions.”

 That’s why she is testing the use of optical spectroscopy, specifically Fourier Transform-Infrared Spectroscopy (FT-IR), to complement industry standard Kjeldahl analysis.